{SECTION_MENU}

 Teaching Assistants

-Mrs D Hodgkinson - Year 7 (Dhodgkinson@westonroad.staffs.sch.uk)
+Mrs D Hodgkinson - Dhodgkinson@westonroad.staffs.sch.uk

-Mrs K Smale - Year 7 (Ksmale@westonroad.staffs.sch.uk)
+Mrs K Smale - Ksmale@westonroad.staffs.sch.uk

-Mrs H Clarke - English Hub (Hclarke@westonroad.staffs.sch.uk)
+Mrs H Wright - Hwright@westonroad.staffs.sch.uk

 All teachers are teachers of special educational needs.
 As an academy, we recognise that it is everyone’s responsibility to meet the needs of all pupils.
 However sometimes, despite high quality teaching aimed at their identified difficulty, a pupil does not make progress in line with their peers.
 These pupils may be identified as having special educational needs.
 We have recently re-structured the department to foster better mentorship relationships by assigning a member of staff to each year group.
 This alongside specialist hubs for the intervention of lost learning in core subjects will hopefully provide better communication and clearer channels for you to gain information on the support your child receives, and more importantly a point of contact for your child themselves to seek any support.